Belieal/flipping-utilities/README.md

 * GE limit history to show how many items you can buy before reaching the limit and when the limit ends.

 ## Support
-If you have any suggestions or need help with the plugin, please message me through the issue tab or my Github.
-You can also message me online.
-(RSN: Beliael)

-And, of course, any contributions are appreciated as well. :)
+This is my first RuneLite project/contribution and there are guaranteed to be mistakes.
+But I am determined to imporove and better my skills therefore, if you notice any bugs, have any suggestions or want to contribute to the plugin, I would appreciate it a lot if you opened an issue here or online.
+(RSN: Beliael) 🙂